jakubiszon/json2src/README.md

 ```

 ## Partials
-Partial names reflect the structure of the `partialsRoot` folder.
+Partial names reflect the structure of the `partialsRoot` directory.

 Example partial structure:
 ```